The 2018 subscription rates are as follows.

-The concession rates are available to people who have paid subscriptions to the IRSE for at least 10 consecutive years and have retired from railway service or from a relevant business or who are on a career break.
-To apply for the concession, please write to the Membership & Registration Manager.
+The concession rates are available to people who have paid subscriptions to the IRSE for at least 10 consecutive years and have retired from railway service, or from a relevant business, or who are on a career break.
+To apply for the concession, please write to the Membership and Registration Manager.

-For young people undergoing training on starting in the profession, the Affiliate rate is automatically reduced by 25% (subject to eligibility) for four full subscription years from the date of entry into that grade of membership.
-To retain the rate after that, please apply to the Membership & Registration Manager stating why the reduction should still apply.
+For young people undergoing training on starting in the profession, subject to eligibility, the Affiliate rate is automatically reduced by 50% for four full subscription years, from the date of entry into that grade of membership.
+This applies to E-membership only.
+To retain the rate after the four years, please apply to the Membership and Registration Manager stating why the reductions should still apply.
 Extensions are granted on an annual basis.

 E-membership service level

-The standard service to members includes the regular mailings of IRSE News, notices and event application forms.
-In addition the annual report, annual proceedings and the Council nomination form are circulated by post at the appropriate times during each year.
-The e-membership service level does not include any of these mailings although all the circulated information can be found by searching the IRSE’s website after logging in as a member.
-In recognition of the reduced service level, E-members pay a lower annual subscription and the rates for 2017 are shown below:
+The standard service to members includes the regular mailing of IRSE News, notices and event applications forms.
+In addition, the annual report, and the Council nomination forms are circulated by post at the appropriate times during each year.
+The E-membership service level does not include any of these mailings although all the circulated information can be found by searching the IRSE’s website after logging in as a member.
+In recognition of the reduced service level, E-members pay a lower annual subscription and the rates for 2018 are shown below.

-Affiliate (see note above relating to the discount available to young members entering the profession), Accredited Technician, Associate Member, Member Rate (£)
+Affiliate (see note above relating to the discount available to young members entering the profession), Accredited Technician, Associate Member, and Member

-Existing members can opt in/opt out of the e-membership service level ahead of each 1 July (the start of the subscription year) and receive/not receive the relevant e-membership annual subscription rate.
+• Existing members can opt in/out of the E-membership service level ahead of each 1 July (the start of the subscription year) and be charged/not be charged the relevant E-membership annual subscription rate.
 An invitation to opt in/out will be sent by email to those members who have registered their email address by 30 April.
 Any change to service level will apply from the June mailing and be reflected in the annual subscription payable for the forthcoming year.

 Engineering Council registration fees

-IRSE members who are registered with the Engineering Council through the IRSE will pay their annual registration fee via the IRSE.
-Payment is due at the same time as IRSE subscriptions, although their subscription starts on 1 January.
+Members who are registered with the Engineering Council through the IRSE will pay their annual registration fee via the IRSE.
+Payment is due at the same time as IRSE membership subscriptions, although their registration fee starts on 1 January.

 Help with paying your subscription

 If you cannot claim the full IRSE subscription from your employer, you may be able to claim it as an allowable expense against your income tax.
-For instance in the UK the IRSE is recognised as an approved professional body by HMRC, and they will take the cost of the subscription into account when calculating the tax you pay.
+In the UK the IRSE is recognised as an approved professional body by HMRC, and they will take the cost of the subscription into account when calculating the tax you pay.